Riccardo Colacito

 Christian Lundblad is the Richard Levin Distinguished Professor of Finance and the Senior Associate Dean for Faculty and Research at the University of North Carolina’s Kenan-Flagler Business School.
 He earlier served as the Chair of the Finance Area and the Associate Dean of the Ph.D.
 Program.
 He is also a Senior Fellow at the Kenan Institute of Private Enterprise.
 Finally, he holds a courtesy appointment as a Special-Term Professor at the People’s Bank of China School of Finance, Tsinghua University in Beijing, China.

 His research spans asset pricing, investment management, and international finance, with a specialization in emerging market development.
-His research has been published in top academic journals such as the Journal of Finance, the Review of Financial Studies, and the Journal of Financial Economics.
-He served as an Associate Editor for the Journal of Finance, and now serves at the Journal of Banking and Finance and Financial Management.
+His research has been published in top academic journals, including the Journal of Finance, the Review of Financial Studies, and the Journal of Financial Economics.
+He served as an Associate Editor for the Journal of Finance and Financial Management, and now serves at the Journal of Banking and Finance.

 He also served as a financial economist at the Federal Reserve Board in Washington, D.C., where he advised the Board of Governors on international financial market developments.

-He is the recipient of Weatherspoon Award for Excellence in Research and the MBA for Executives and OneMBA Teaching Excellence awards.
+He is the recipient of the Weatherspoon Award for Excellence in Research, the Roy W. Holsten Award for Outstanding Service and Dedication to UNC Kenan-Flagler, and the MBA for Executives and OneMBA Teaching Excellence awards.

 He received a PhD in financial economics and a master’s degree in economics from Duke University.
 He earned his BA in economics and English literature with highest honors from Washington University in St. Louis.